EthanSK/Hardware-Verification-Coursework/README.md

 ## Verification Plan

 We wrote a verification plan outlining the steps we plan on testing and verifying.
-This can be found in `VERIFICATION_PLAN.md`

 ## Modifications